U-Pick Apples at Soons Orchards FAQ

-A small per-person charge (suspended at the moment) + a bag price ; you can buy as many bags as you like, but cannot bring your own.
-2022 bags are $20 peck/$30 half bushel.
+You can buy as many bags as you like, but cannot bring your own.
+2023 bags remain $20 peck/$30 half bushel.

-We do not charge for parking; we do appreciate car-pooling during the busy mid-sept to mid-oct season
+We do not charge for parking or entry; we do appreciate car-pooling during the busy mid-sept to mid-oct season.

 Is there a minimum amount to pick/bags to get for my group?

 The smallest bag is 8 quarts, aka a "peck," about 10lbs.
 We also offer half bushel bags, about 20lbs.
 For larger groups, we require purchase of one half bushel per 5 people.

 What’s ready to pick this weekend?

 Each weekend there are apple varieties that are ready to pick.
 (And others that are not!)
 We will let you know what's ready & where.
 See the apple variety forecast by weekend here

 What apples should we pick?